 Comma Gets A Cure

 This special passage uses J.C.
 Wells’ standard lexical set words, allowing the dialect researcher to examine a reader’s English pronunciation across a wide variety of phonemic contexts.
-It was written by Jill McCullough & Barbara Somerville and edited by our associate editor, Douglas N. Honorof.
+It was written by Jill McCullough & Barbara Somerville and edited by IDEA Associate Editor Douglas N. Honorof.
+(The vast majority of IDEA subjects speak this passage, but some use a different text:

 (Click here for a printer-friendly version)